Errol Stewart (South African sportsman): Career

 Cricket stood tall for Stewart as he tucked his rugby jersey away for the final time at the end of the 1997 season, giving cricket his full attention.
 Stewart played 87 times for Natal, scoring 4321 runs with eight hundreds and 21 fifties at an average of 34,84.
 He played 98 first-class matches for 5150 runs at 36,78.
 His highest score was 207 for Natal B against Border at Kingsmead, a ground he rates as his favourite, alongside the Wanderers.
 Stewart retired from cricket in 2004 and is a lawyer by profession.

 After his playing days, he was involved with the International Cricket Council in Dubai, spending three years there from 2007, as the body's head of sponsorship, having been approached by Dave Richardson to take on the job.
 He is currently the Head of International private clients at Standard Bank.

 He would later be appointed as a South African National Selector.

-Personal life

-Stewart is still an avid sportsman, playing cricket, golf, tennis and hockey in his spare time, is on the board at Durban Country Club and has his pilots license.
-Stewart was married to Sonya Rovera until early 2010 and has two daughters, Caroline and Lara.
-Caroline was born in July 1995, and Lara was born in January 1997.